 Body Psychotherapy – Psychotherapeutic Postural Integration

-Psychotherapeutic Postural Integration (PPI) – A collaborative working document compiled by ICPIT-members, intended to be the basis for a continued development of defining the place of Postural Integration® within the field of Body Psychotherapy.
+Psychotherapeutic Postural Integration (PPI) – a fairly new psychotherapeutic method based on Postural Integration® operates within the field of Body Psychotherapy.

 The way to tap into feeling, memory (individual and collective) and words differs from person to person.
 The ‘manipulation of the energy flow’ in the Postural Integration manner is done through an elaborate system of deep holistic work with the bodymind that addresses the patterns of holding in the planes of myofascia in the body.